SEND & Inclusion

 The school email address for Rebecca Rhodes is firstname.lastname@example.org

-If you need any support accessing this website or would like further information on this, please contact the school and ask to speak to Mrs Rhodes who will support you.
+If you would like further information on the local offer, please contact the school and ask to speak to Mrs Rhodes who will support you.

-To access the information, click on the link below:
+To access this site, click on the link below:

-At our school, teachers carefully monitor the progress and wellbeing of all children in their class.
-We always start with the child.
-We consider what they like, what they engage with and what they don't like.
-Teachers then interact, observe and assess children.
-They consider what the child can already do and what adjustments they made need to make for the child.
-In conjunction with the SENDCo and the child's families, they explore whether the needs can be met by the teacher / teaching assistants / SEND Teaching Assistants or whether extra support and advice would be useful from an outside agency (Speech and Language Therapy, Social, Emotional and Mental Health, Educational Psychologist etc).
+At our school, class teachers carefully monitor the progress and wellbeing of all children in their class.
+They work with support staff to consider their strengths, interests and any barriers to learning.
+In conjunction with the SENDCo and the child's parents/carers, teachers explore whether their needs can be met by staff within the school or whether extra support and advice would be useful from an outside agency (Speech and Language Therapy team, Social, Emotional and Mental Health team, Educational Psychology Service etc).

 - Communication and Interaction